German battleship Tirpitz: Design

 She was armed with eight 38 cm SK C/34 L/52 guns arranged in four twin gun turrets: two superfiring turrets forward—Anton and Bruno—and two aft—Caesar and Dora.
-Her secondary armament consisted of twelve 15 cm L/55 guns, sixteen 10.5 cm L/65 and sixteen 3.7 cm L/83, and initially twelve 2 cm C/30 anti-aircraft guns.
+Her secondary armament consisted of twelve 15 cm L/55 guns.
+The main-battery and secondary guns were aimed from three fire-control director stations, using mechanical computers to plot target distances and courses and to calculate angles for the guns.
+On top of each fire-control station a rangefinder was mounted in a rotating cupola.
+The heavy anti-aircraft armament consisted of sixteen 10.5 cm L/65.
+Anti-aircraft fire control for these guns was provided by four stabilized SL-8 directors.
+The middle and light anti-aircraft armament consisted of sixteen 3.7 cm L/83, and initially twelve 2 cm C/30 anti-aircraft guns.
 The number of 2 cm guns was eventually increased to 58.
 After 1942, eight 53.3 cm above-water torpedo tubes were installed in two quadruple mounts, one mount on each side of the ship.